Val Wilmer: Photography

 Wilmer's work was featured in the Esquire Cover Club, the London Jazz Festival's digital exhibition for 2020.

+On 2 November 2023, a solo exhibition of her work, entitled Blue Moments, Black Sounds – A Retrospective, opened at the Worldly, Wicked and Wise Gallery in North London, on show until 30 November.
+Reviewing the exhibition, Richard Williams wrote: "Val Wilmer is one of the most remarkable people I know, and you'll know that too if you've seen her photographs.
+Whether it's Muddy Waters playing cards with Brownie McGhee backstage at the Fairfield Halls in 1964, Archie Shepp sitting beneath a Jimi Hendrix poster in his New York apartment, or a joyful couple whose names we'll never know at a blues dance in Bentonia, Mississippi half a century ago, she finds the essence of the human spirit."
+The photobook published to accompany the exhibition, entitled Deep Blues 1960–1988, is "a striking collection showing African American blues musicians and their communities".

 Collections

 Photographic works by Wilmer are held by the Arts Council of Great Britain Collection; the National Portrait Gallery; Victoria and Albert Museum; Musée d'Art Moderne, Paris; Fotografiska Museet, Stockholm; Smithsonian Institution, Washington DC; and the Schomburg Center for Research in Black Culture (New York Public Library).